Roberto de Nobili was born in Rome in 1577. He was the first son of an Italian nobleman who was a general in the papal army.

 So, he sought the support of his older colleague.
 He shared his ideas with Father Gonçalo, attempting to persuade him of their soundness.
 Fernandez, however, had been in India since 1560, and for nearly twelve years, he had worked virtually alone to establish a Christian base in Madurai.
 As vicar of that parish, he was responsible for all the believers in the area.
 So what he heard from Roberto filled him with dismay.

 Roberto told him he wanted to deny that he was a Parangi.
-He wanted to speak only Tamil and avoid touching or even associating with the Portuguese and outcaste Christians.
+He wanted to speak only Tamil and avoid touching or even associating with the Portuguese and the outcaste Christians.
 He wanted to bathe daily, sit down cross-legged, and refer to himself as a sannyasi (a Sanskrit word meaning "one who has given up everything," but for a Brahman, being a sannyasi was the last stage of life).
 He wanted to eat no meat and wear wooden clogs and a saffron robe instead of the traditional Jesuit black cassock.

 Such a course of action, responded Father Gonç also, would be a repudiation of three generations of missionary work in India and an irretrievable concession to social evils that Christianity should eradicate.
 Hundreds of missionaries had given their lives in India in an attempt to plant the Church and root out social evils.
-For Roberto and him now to withdraw from outcaste believers and accept the prohibitions of caste would be turning their backs on the Indians who had first accepted the gospel.
+For Roberto and him now to withdraw from outcaste believers and follow the prohibitions of caste would be turning their backs on the Indians who had first accepted the gospel.
 Furthermore, the other changes Roberto was suggesting, such as refusing to eat meat or wear leather sandals, wearing Indian clothing, speaking only in Tamil, and calling himself a sannyasi would deny his priestly identity and seemingly sanction harmful superstitions and prejudices.

 Roberto decided that he had no alternative but to appeal to his superior, Laerzio, who confessed that he was uneasy with the unconventionality of Roberto's ideas.
 Was it necessary, he asked, to go to such extremes?
-Laerzio affirmed that he longed for the conversion of Hindus as much as any missionary in India, but he could not himself grant permission for such radical departures from the traditional missionary strategy.
+Laerzio affirmed that he longed for the conversion of Hindus as much as any missionary in India.
+Still, he could not himself grant permission for such radical departures from the traditional missionary strategy.
 Nonetheless, Laerzio indicated that he would consult with the Archbishop.

 After several weeks, a response came from the archbishop.
 According to Laerzio, the archbishop said Roberto could cease using the name Parangi and refer to himself as a sannyasi.
 No mention was made, however, of Roberto's other proposals.